-SEOG is a Federal Supplemental Educational Opportunity Grant.
+SEOG is the Federal Supplemental Educational Opportunity Grant.
 A limited amount of SEOG is appropriated from the federal government every year to be awarded to the students with the highest financial need.
+The only required application is the FAFSA, and the financial aid office awards all students who are eligible until funding is depleted.
+Our allocation is never enough to award all students who are eligible.